Imran Khan's New War Game - ExBulletin

 Imran Khan’s New War Game

+Supporters of former Pakistani Prime Minister Imran Khan attend an anti-government rally in Rawalpindi on November 26.
+Agence France-Presse/Aamir Qureshi

-ISLAMABAD – IMRAN Khan’s latest change in tactics has taken his opponents by surprise.
+IMRAN Khan’s latest change of course surprised his opponents.
 For months, the federal government had been preparing for a siege and tightening security around the capital.
-But the PTI’s decision to call off the march and dissolve the Punjab and Khyber Pakhtunkhwa assemblies completely changed the scenario.
+But the PTI’s decision to call off the march and dissolve the Punjab and Khyber Pakhtunkhwa assemblies changed the whole scenario.

 It all happened on the eve of the changing of the guard in Pindi, giving a curious twist to the power play.
 The change in strategy came in the garrison town as the culmination of a march that aimed to force the government to agree to a snap election.

 It is obvious that the months-long campaign of the PTI could not achieve any of its objectives.
-But is Khans’ new decision to checkmate the nascent dispensational work?
+But will Khan’s new decision to checkmate the fledgling dispensation work?
 The dissolution of the assemblies in the two most powerful provinces and the possible withdrawal of PTI members from the other provincial legislatures could certainly aggravate the political crisis, making it more difficult for the ruling coalition to survive.

 However, this may not be the end of the game.
 While the PTI leadership has approved the decision, its implementation is still awaited.
-Apparently, there should be no complications with the two top ministers on board, but nothing can be taken for granted until that is done.
+Apparently, there should be no complications with the two main ministers on board, but nothing can be taken for granted until this is done.
 Despite its claims, the ruling coalition at the center does not appear to have the power to block the dissolution.
-The governors rule option may not be effective in this situation.
+The Governor’s Rule option may not be effective in this situation.

 Indeed, the dissolution of the provincial assemblies will not constitutionally oblige the federal government to dissolve the National Assembly and call general elections.
 But elections in both provinces within 90 days would change the whole political dynamic.